 Fentress-Williams asked viewers to look at the passage through the lens of internal family systems theory, which interprets the multiple sub-personalities in an individual.
 Our outward-facing part is the manager, who navigates daily life.
 The exile part carries our painful memories, including fear and shame.
 Under this theory, the characters of Abraham, Sarah and, to a lesser degree, the servants, are all parts of Abraham.
 For Fentress-Williams, Sarah’s body is “the reminder of barrenness.”
 In this story, the Lord will not allow that to be hidden, and “laughter is the action around all of this.
 The promise is Eden, and she is the wilderness.”
 God asks “the question to end all questions: Is anything too wonderful for the Lord? … The invitation to imagine is issued to the part of us that carries hurt and shame, the parts that are hidden away.”

-“The question addressed to Sarah has the function of a call,” Fentress-Williams said.
+“The question addressed to Sarah has the function of a call.
+We can call this chapter, ‘The Call of Sarah,” Fentress-Williams said.
 “Abraham’s growth depends on his integration of all parts of him, particularly the parts he has exiled.
 It is the call to wholeness.”

-The multiverse is a useful way to think of how God interacts with human beings, she said.
-“We need to be mindful that whatever our experience is not the only experience.
+The multiverse is a useful way to think of how God interacts with human beings, she said during the Q&A session.
+“We need to be mindful that whatever our experience is is not the only experience.
 We might learn about God when we encounter people who are different from us.”

 She made the point that “anyone who has experienced God’s call has experienced some doubts about that call.”
 Like Abraham, “you have a powerful and real encounter with God, and then God is gone — the theophany, and then back to regular life.
 That is the pattern we see in other places in the Bible — God’s presence and then God’s absence.
 This is the essence of what it is to be a human being.”